Symphony No. 10 (Mahler): Musical form

 For his Tenth, Mahler devised a symmetrical structure with two large slow movements enclosing a core of faster inner movements, at the very centre of which is the Purgatorio movement.

 The opening of the symphony, which is in the key of F♯ major, maintains a connection with the final movement of the Ninth.
 A long, bleak Andante melody for violas alone leads to the exposition of the slow first theme in the strings.
 This theme is developed and another, lighter theme is introduced.
 The music dies away and the violas repeat the opening theme.
 With slight variation, the opening adagio is repeated and developed with growing intensity.
 This also soon dies away, leaving several variations on the lighter second theme, followed by the climax, an extremely intense variation of the first theme.
 This restatement culminates in an extraordinary dissonance, after which the piece becomes very quiet.

-The second movement, the first of two brilliant Scherzo movements, consists of two main ideas, the first of which is notated in consistently changing metres, which would have proved a challenge to Mahler's conducting technique had he lived to perform the symphony.
+The second movement, the first of two Scherzo movements, consists of two main ideas, the first of which is notated in consistently changing metres, which would have proved a challenge to Mahler's conducting technique had he lived to perform the symphony.
 This alternates with a joyful and typically Mahlerian Ländler.
 It is almost certainly this movement Paul Stefan had in mind when he described the symphony as containing "gaiety, even exuberance" (Cooke's translation).

 The Purgatorio movement (originally entitled Purgatorio oder Inferno but the word "Inferno" was struck out) is a brief vignette presenting a struggle between alternately bleak and carefree melodies with a perpetuum mobile accompaniment, that are soon subverted by a diabolical undercurrent of more cynical music.
 The short movement fails to end in limbo though, as after a brief recapitulation a sudden harp arpeggio and gong stroke pull the rug out from under it; it is consigned to perdition by a final grim utterance from the double basses.
 According to Colin Matthews the title of this movement is almost certainly a reference to a poem about betrayal by his friend Siegfried Lipiner, rather than to Dante.